swegger/SE_SL_2022/README.md

 *Iterate MT neuron parameterization*

 In the paper, we also iterate 729 different parameterizations of the threshold nonlinearities and surround properties of the model neurons.
 Because the computational cost is prohibitive on a single computer, we recommend the user implements the code in a parallel fashion on a computation cluster.
-We provide code that will set up a grid of parameter realizations and then run one instance from this list, instance `simi`.
+We provide a wrapper function that will set up a grid of parameter realizations and then run one instance from this list, instance `simi`.

   ```
   [ws,sigGs,Gs] = gainNoiseNeuralModelParameterSweeps_cluster(simi,'surround_weights',SURROUND_WEIGHTS,'thresholds',THRESHOLDS,'exponentials',EXPONENTIALS)